• Skip to primary navigation

 • 100ml water

-• 2 teaspoons (10ml) lemon juice
+• 2 teaspoons lemon juice - either fresh lemon juice or bottled lemon juice.

 Fresh cherries

-Equipment needed to make cherry sauce
+How to make cherry compote

 Remove the stones from the cherries.
 Cut the cherries into quarters and place in a medium sized saucepan.